nikhil-swamix/academia/discoveries/pythonHacks.md

  - 3: x is the list iterable which is passed to the input of lambda at 2 along with extract operation
  - 4: some arbitary list

-> i had found no other way to use 2 statements in lambda, but with this
-> kind of pipe-lining we can exploit the infinite potential of lambda.